open 24/7 - speak to an expert now

 Frequently Asked Questions (FAQs)

-2. When to worry about water in the basement?
+2. When should one start to worry about basement water?

-The timeline for water damage to a foundation varies depending on factors like the amount of water and frequency of exposure.
-While minor seepage might take months or years to cause significant damage, standing water from flooding can start causing damage within hours.
+The course of water damage to a foundation depends on variables like water level and frequency of exposure.
+While little seepage might take months or years to inflict major harm, standing water from flooding can start damaging things in hours.

-4. Will water in the basement go away on its own?
+4. Will the basement's water go away on its own?

-Yes, you can finish a basement that had water problems, but it's crucial to address the water issues first by installing a comprehensive waterproofing system and ensuring proper drainage.
-Once these steps are taken, proceed with finishing your basement using water-resistant materials.
+Indeed, you may complete a basement with water problems; but, first it's important to solve the water problems by building a thorough waterproofing system and guaranteeing correct drainage.
+Once these are done, complete your basement with water-resistant building materials.

-7. How often should I inspect my basement for water damage?
+7. For what frequency should I check my basement for water damage?

-8. What should I do immediately after discovering water in my basement
+8. What should I do right away upon learning there is water in my basement?